Miller Homes Ltd

 Shallow coal seam borehole investigation

 Investigate the risk presented by suspected shallow coal workings on the site of a proposed housing development and supervise remediation work

-The former Chesterfield RUFC ground at Sheffield Road, Chesterfield lies within an area affected by historical coal mining i.e a Coal Referral Area.
-A previous report designed to facilitate the divesment of the site concluded that ground instalbility associated with shallow coal mining was unlikely.
+The former Chesterfield RUFC ground at Sheffield Road, Chesterfield lies within an area affected by historical coal mining i.e. a Coal Referral Area.
+A previous report designed to facilitate the divestment of the site concluded that ground instability associated with shallow coal mining was unlikely.
 GeoDyne advised the prospective site purchaser that in our expert opinion, the area was potentially prone to shallow coal workings and hence instability and we were subsequently appointed to investigate the site in more detail.

 Our desk study confirmed the presence of mine shafts and the likelihood of shallow seams near the surface.
 In consultation with the developer, we designed a programme of borehole drilling in line with industry good practice.

 The drilling revealed voids and probable collapsed workings confirming that the coal had been worked and that this historical shallow mining represented a potential risk to the development.